Institutes Guide

 Summer Institutes are credit-bearing programs that are developed from existing academic courses at UCLA, offering the breadth and the depth of UCLA’s academic rigor in an intensive format.
 In addition to the UCLA coursework, Summer Institutes include non-credit, value-added components that go beyond the curriculum of academic courses, allowing students to share a unique learning experience.
 Upon completion, all courses that constitute each program’s curriculum are listed on an official UCLA transcript.
 However, non-credit bearing activities will not be noted on the transcript.

 We ask that all new and existing program proposals be submitted by the following deadlines via a survey link.
-If you are considering a new Summer Institute program or have questions about proposal submissions, please contact Shannon Laverty, Associate Director, Academic Planning and Analysis: slaverty@summer.ucla.edu.
+If you are considering a new Summer Institute program or have questions about proposal submissions, please contact Shannon Beiswenger, Associate Director, Academic Planning and Analysis: slaverty@summer.ucla.edu.

 Submission Deadline* | Registration Opens | Payment Deadline | Consent Program Application Deadline | Enrollment/Refund Deadline |

-*Late submissions may not be implemented for Summer 2023; they may be considered for Summer 2024.
+*Late submissions may not be implemented for Summer 2025; they may be considered for Summer 2026.

-Precollege Summer Institute Proposal
+2024 Precollege Summer Institute Proposal

-College/Professional Summer Institute Proposal
+2024 College/Professional Summer Institute Proposal

 General program information provided via the program proposal survey: